Skip to content

 Hetzner's site lists servers and prices.
 It does not tell an AI team whether the cheap European box actually fits their workload, or where it falls down versus AWS.
 We added that judgment, sourced from Hetzner's own pricing pages and independent cloud-cost trackers:

-• A tier-by-workload map (CX/CAX for small models, GEX44 for production GPU inference) paired with a Hetzner-vs-AWS-vs-GCP cost table where every figure links to its source, so the savings claims are checkable, not asserted.
+• A tier-by-workload map (CX/CAX for small models, GEX44 for production GPU inference) paired with a Hetzner-vs-AWS-vs-GCP cost table where every figure links to its source, so the savings claims are checkable rather than asserted.

-• The honest limitations surfaced up front: no spot/preemptible GPUs, no managed ML services, EU-only data centers, and a 20 GB VRAM ceiling on the GEX44 that sits below the 24 GB AWS/GCP boxes — the reasons to stay on a hyperscaler.
+• The honest limitations up front: no spot or preemptible GPUs, no managed ML services, EU-only data centers, and a 20 GB VRAM ceiling on the GEX44 that sits below the 24 GB on the AWS and GCP boxes.
+Those are the reasons to stay on a hyperscaler.

-The value is the does-Hetzner-fit-your-AI-workload decision with sourced numbers and a verify-pricing note, not a copy of the server list.
+The value is the does-Hetzner-fit-your-AI-workload decision with sourced numbers behind it, not a copy of the server list.

 Conclusion